 If you’ve ever wondered where coffee comes from, read on as we explore this question from every angle.

 Coffee’s origins are captured in a few different legends and stories.
 The most popular is an Ethiopian tale from the ninth century about a goat herder named Kaldi who noticed that his goats became so energetic after eating berries from the coffee tree that they wouldn’t sleep.

 Kaldi tried the berries himself and felt the same energizing effects.
 Then he brought his findings to a local monastery and the monks experienced it, too.
 Word of coffee’s stimulant effects began to spread.

 Yemen has a similar origin story.
 According to this tale, the Sufi monk Ghothul Akbar Nooruddin Abu al-Hasan al-Shadhili noticed birds flying energetically around his village after eating coffee berries.
 When he tried them himself, he felt alert as well.
-Other versions of the story claim that the monk was traveling in Ethiopia when he discovered the effects of coffee.
+Ethiopian coffee history claims that the monk was traveling in Ethiopia when he discovered the effects of coffee.

 The truth about the discovery of coffee will probably never be known.
 We do know that the coffee bean comes from Ethiopia and that people started roasting coffee beans around the 13th century.
 One of the earliest documented uses of coffee was by Sufi monks in 15th-century Yemen who used the berries to stay awake and pray all night.
 The coffee plants were most likely discovered in Ethiopia and brought to Yemen, which is where coffee’s popularity took root.

 How coffee spread around the world

 It only took a few centuries for coffee to become a worldwide favorite.
 Here is a brief history of how coffee spread to much of the world: